Save up to £250

 Features

 The Exeter One student accommodation is made to fit student demands and prove to be more than just a local student accommodation.
-Students never have to worry about any extra costs or amenity availability.
+Students never have to worry about any extra costs or amenity availability at Homes for Students Exeter One.
 It is a place that many find homely relish coming to after a long day at work.
 Student accommodation in Exeter features fully furnished rooms with a comfy bed, a desk and chair, a wardrobe, and ample space.
 Furthermore, this Exeter student accommodation has a fully equipped communal kitchen and all the essential tools, such as a microwave and fridge, to keep your food and beverages cool, making your daily requirements easier.
 The ensuites are private rooms with private bathrooms with a shared kitchen and hall.
 Studios are private rooms with private bathrooms and kitchens.

 Location and What's Hot?